JongKI-PARK/OSTEPprac/CHAP03/README.md

 With process-run.py , you can see the process state as it runs on the CPU.
 Process can have four different states(RUNNING, READY, WAITING, DONE) in this code.

 **1. Run `process-run.py` with the following flags: `-l 5:100,5:100`.
 What should the CPU utilization be (e.g., the percent of time the CPU is in use?)
 Why do you know this?
 Use the -c and -p flags to see if you were right.**

-Flag `5:100` means that process has 5 instructions and all instructions are 100% CPU instructions
+Flag `-l 5:100` means that process has 5 instructions and all instructions are 100% CPU instructions

   ```
   $ python3 process-run.py -l 5:100,5:100